 Julie Chibbaro is the award-winning author of three books: Into the Dangerous World (Viking, 2015), a novel about a girl artist on the NY streets in 1984, Deadly (Simon & Schuster 2011, Scholastic 2012), a medical mystery about the hunt for Typhoid Mary in 1906, and Redemption (S&S 2004) a historical novel about a girl's unintended trip to the New World in 1524.
 All three novels received stellar reviews.
-Into the Dangerous World is a Junior Library Guild Selection.
+Into the Dangerous World is a Junior Library Guild Selection, was named a 2016 Notable Social Studies Trade Book by the Children's Book Council, and was nominated for the North Carolina YA Book Award.
 Deadly won the 2011 National Jewish Book Award, and was Top 10 on the American Library Association's Amelia Bloomer Project list.
 It was named a Bank Street Best Book, and an Outstanding Science Trade Book by the National Science Teachers Association and is now part of many schools’ curriculum.
 Redemption (Simon & Schuster 2004), an epic tale of love, kidnapping, and white Indians, won the 2005 American Book Award.
 Julie is a mentor for the PEN Prison Writing Program.

 From starred Publishers Weekly review for Into the Dangerous World: "This striking combination of story and illustration creates a powerful portrait of a budding artist."